John Medley: Bishop of Fredericton

 Prior to 1845, the Anglican Church in New Brunswick was part of the responsibility of the Bishop of Nova Scotia.
 This proved unsatisfactory because of the large territory involved, and the need for a Bishop dedicated to New Brunswick had been expressed by William Colebrooke, Lieutenant Governor of New Brunswick, and by John Inglis, Bishop of Nova Scotia, among others.
 In 1836, when a general meeting of the New Brunswick clergy met to establish a Church Society, New Brunswick had 80 parishes, of which only 28 had resident clergymen, and 43 had church buildings.
 In the early 1840s some of New Brunswick's leading citizens, including Ward Chipman, Jr., the province's Chief Justice, and Solicitor General George Frederick Street, undertook to raise funds to endow a separate bishopric of New Brunswick.
 They were successful in raising £2,150.
 Meanwhile, the Colonial Bishoprics Fund was established in England with the goal of endowing new bishoprics in the British Colonies.
 The Colonial Bishoprics Fund was administered by William Howley, Archbishop of Canterbury, and the other English bishops.
 In 1843 they decided to give £20,000 to endow a separate bishopric in New Brunswick, which would be the Episcopal See of Fredericton.

 In October 1844, Howley wrote to Medley offering him the position, with an income of approximately £900 a year, and Medley accepted.
 He was the first Tractarian to be appointed bishop in the Church of England.
 Howley did not state who had recommended him for the position, but it is probable that the recommendation had come from Medley's friends and fellow Tractarians John Taylor Coleridge and William Ewart Gladstone, who were treasurers of the Colonial Bishoprics Fund.

-Medley was consecrated as first Bishop of Fredericton by Howley himself at Lambeth Palace on 4 May 1845.
+Medley was consecrated as the first Bishop of Fredericton by Howley himself at Lambeth Palace on 4 May 1845.
 He was enthroned in Fredericton on 11 June 1845.
 Medley's Anglo-Catholic views made him an object of suspicion to some in New Brunswick, where the American tradition of Congregationalist polity, in which each church congregation was self-governing, was also influential.
 He did, however, have supporters within the clergy and although his own opinions were strongly held, his encouragement of coexistence between high and low church Anglicans gradually gained him acceptance.
-Soon after his arrival he began visiting all parts of the diocese, building and consecrating churches, training and ordaining priests, and confirming parishioners.
+Soon after his arrival, he began visiting all parts of the diocese, building and consecrating churches, training and ordaining priests, and confirming parishioners.